 Project Restore Code of Service

-This Code of Service sets out the support viewers can expect to receive as part of a programme to restore essential television services for viewers in the North East and North Yorkshire affected by the loss of the Radio & TV Transmitter Mast at Bilsdale.
+This Code of Service sets out the support viewers received as part of a programme to restore essential television services for viewers in the North East and North Yorkshire affected by the loss of the Radio & TV Transmitter Mast at Bilsdale.

 What happened to Bilsdale Mast?